KirstChat/the-wee-norn-iron-box/README.md

 # The Wee Norn Iron Box

-The Wee Norn Iron Box is a snack box service that will allow registered users to choose from a selecting of different Northern Irish treats to be posted to them each month in a 'wee' box.
+The Wee Norn Iron Box is a snack box service that will allow registered users to choose from a selection of different Northern Irish treats to be posted to them in a 'wee' box.

 ![Mockup Generator from Am I Responsive](wireframes/images/mockup.png)